Particular/docs.particular.net/samples/nhibernate/simple/sample.md

 ## Prerequisites

-The samples rely on `.\SQLEXPRESS` and need the database `Samples.NHibernate` to run properly.
+The samples rely on `.\SqlExpress` and need the database `Samples.NHibernate` to run properly.

 ## Code walk-through